 |Year||Age||Base Salary||Prorated Bonus||Guaranteed Salary||Cap Number||Cap %|

-Thus, we can understand from the table that $25M will be fully guaranteed (signing bonus + 2020 salary).
+Thus, it was understood from the table that $25M was fully guaranteed (signing bonus + 2020 salary).
 The 2020 Roster Bonus is $23M (paid by 23/3/2020, fully guaranteed, treated as a signing bonus).
 2022-2023 are void years ($11.5M dead cap) and are void on the last day of the 2021 league year.
-The contract has a no-trade and no-tag clause.
+The contract had a no-trade and no-tag clause.
 Brees retired after the first year of his contract with the full guaranteed amount of the contract.

 Drew Brees’ Contract With the Saints

 The Saints decided to bring back the 41-Yr old future Hall of Famer, one of the best to ever play at a relative bargain, earlier in 2020.
 Brees announced that he was returning for a 20th NFL season, and that would definitely be with the New Orleans Saints.
 He has been with the Saints since 2006.
 Prior to this, he played for the San Diego Chargers.
 The quarterback's new contract with the Saints is for 2 years at a total of $50 million dollars.
 The deal includes a signing bonus of $23 million.
 In 2020, Brees counted $23.65 million against the Saints salary cap, a number far lower than several other quarterbacks throughout the league.

 How many years does Drew Brees have left on his contract?